jimmejardine/qiqqa-open-source/docs-src/Notes/Qiqqa Internals/Extracting the text from PDF documents.md

 Qiqqa v82 (and later, I expect 😉) has added a Stage 3: when Stage 1 and Stage 2 have failed to deliver any words for the given page, then we are sure that either the PDF page has no text or at the very least Qiqqa is currently incapable of retrieving any text on that page.
 To prevent Qiqqa from running heavy CPU loading OCR tasks indefinitely (= until you quit the application), we "fake it" by storing a specific "magic sequence" in the Stage 2 OCR text cache file. 🤷

 > Future versions of Qiqqa SHOULD have improved OCR capabilities and will find and detect these "faked pages" and erase them before re-doing the OCR process then.
-But tthat is, at this very moment (2020-03-22 AD) still future music: [#160](https://github.com/jimmejardine/qiqqa-open-source/issues/160)
+But that is, at this very moment (2020-03-22 AD) still future music: [#160](https://github.com/jimmejardine/qiqqa-open-source/issues/160)